yulimfish/yulimfish/README.md

 ## Hello, welcome to Epeiuss's space！ 👋

 # Introduction
-Epeiuss is a post-05 individual developer, founder of LingKongTeam
+Epeiuss is founder of LingKongTeam

 # Projects
 - Under Development